Attention U.S. Veterans! We need you to help us serve our community. Join our Lions club today and we'll waive your entrance fee!

 We are a very active club with lots of social interaction and everyone does their share in serving those in need.
 We place high priority on serving youth through the Kids Sight eye screening program and supporting the Leader Dog Puppy Program.
 Kids in the Boys and Girls Club assist us and name our puppy each year.
 Excitement builds as the young people anticipate the first time they see their puppy and when it makes a visit, after it is inbasic training at the North Central Correctional Facility at Rockwell City.
-Our newest puppy the boys and girls named Angel.
+Our newest puppy the boys and girls named Astro.

 ARE YOU INTERESTED IN BECOMING A LION?

 If so, contact any of our members or Eldon Weber, PR Chair at firstname.lastname@example.org